Udaipur Rajasthan, India Travel Guide

 The surrounding Aravalli hills deliver scenic drives and viewpoints.
 Badi Lake brings a tranquil space away from city crowds.

 Located near Jaisamand Lake, this sanctuary delivers opportunities for jeep safaris.
-There are chances for spot wildlife like deer, wild pig, and various bird species.
+There are chances to spot wildlife like deer, wild pig, and many bird species.

 Beyond Udaipur's city limits, the region brings significant cultural and spiritual sites.